westman-naturalists/westman-naturalists.github.io/event_advertising/ebrandon.md

 The dirt road is a bit rough and uneven, depending on the clearance of your vehicle we may need to switch around and carpool.
 We’ll be walking 2-3km on a sandy track, so be sure to bring proper footwear.

-Participation: Please complete this short form (https://forms.gle/msWVvnmaoZ2Wvtft8) to sign-up for this event.
+**Participation**: Please complete this short form (https://forms.gle/msWVvnmaoZ2Wvtft8) to sign-up for this event.
 We will email you with specific details a day or so before the event.
 Car pooling might be available.

 -----------